 By using noble gases, mostly Argon and Helium are stable and non-reactive to environmental gases and make protection to resist the involvement of oxygen and nitrogen gases from outside.

 As mentioned above, not all the gases used but other gases like hydrogen (H2) and nitrogen (N2) are used on different base metals to assure the extra strength.

 Several gases utilize for different welding processes, but in TIG welding, not every gas is consumed.
 The reason behind this is that the inert gas usage for the TIG welding process protects the actual welding portion.
 Most of the time, ARGON and HELIUM gases use for TIG welding.
+Also, to achieve the successful TIG welding you must know how TIG does welding work.
 That article gives the required knowledge of about; what gas is used for TIG welding?
 The reader is clearly understood by reading it.